dasc-lab/DASC-Crazyflie/README.md

 If the crazyflies flip over as soon as they take off, check
 1. Crazyradio PA is correctly flashed (the flashed ones have `ok` stickers)
-2. Propellers are placed correctly (check [here](https://www.bitcraze.io/documentation/tutorials/getting-started-with-crazyflie-2-x/) for more information)
+2. The propellers are placed correctly (check [here](https://www.bitcraze.io/documentation/tutorials/getting-started-with-crazyflie-2-x/) for more information)
+3. The crazyflies are using the RIGHT propellers (check [here] https://store.bitcraze.io/products/propeller-pack)
-3. Crazyflies are using the PID controller when doing velocity commands (You can check this by looking at the entry for `controller` in `hover_swarm.launch` file)
+4. Crazyflies are using the PID controller when doing velocity commands (You can check this by looking at the entry for `controller` in `hover_swarm.launch` file)
-4. Battery wires are not blocking the propellers (yeah, seriously.
+5. Battery wires are not blocking the propellers (yeah, seriously.
 I learned it the hard way)

 If the crazyflies suddenly flip over while flying
 1. Make sure you are not using goTo and cmdVelocityWorld together